-Please join us for the 12th National Monitoring Conference during the week of April 20–22, 2021 in Providence, Rhode Island.
+Please join us for the 12th National Monitoring Conference online during the week of April 19, 2021.
 This conference provides opportunities for water stakeholders – federal, state, tribal and local water professionals, nonprofits, academia, and volunteer citizen scientists – to network, develop new skills and partnerships, and exchange information.

 The Conference Program Committee is accepting oral and poster abstracts that fit in the following themes and associated conference sessions.
 The 11 themes for the 2021 conference are:

 1. Monitoring Biological Integrity and Ecological Health in Rivers and Streams, Lakes and Reservoirs, Wetlands and Estuaries

 2. Emerging and Persistent Contaminants of Concern to Aquatic Life and Human Health

 3. Monitoring Water Across a Changing Hydrologic Cycle

 4. Tools to Mine, Share, and Visualize Water Quality Data

 5. Tools to Acquire, Analyze and Model Water Quality Data and Relationships

 6. New Technologies for Remote Sensing and Satellite Applications, Continuous and Discrete Monitoring, and Other Applications